Guide to the best way to visit Mount Teide and the top Mount Teide trips from around the island

-Calculate 6 hours to hike up from Montaña Blanca to The Refugio de Altavista.
+Calculate 6 h to hike up from Montaña Blanca to the Refugio de Altavista del Teide.
 You may want to descend by cable car.

-Don’t forget to book your bunk bed in the Refugio de Altavista in advance.
-Book your stay here.
+Don’t forget to book your bunk bed in the Refugio de Altavista del Teide in advance.

-Please note that you’ll need a permit for Mount Teide to access the peak.
-You need to apply for a free permit here.
+Please, note that you’ll need a permit for Mount Teide to access the peak.

 Mount Teide Tenerife Trips for Couples

 Yes, you heard right!
 Due to the unique stargazing conditions, you and your beloved one will want to spend hours watching the sky of Tenerife.

-Indeed, Tenerife boasts very low light pollution (especially near Teide volcano) and thus the star-sprinkled sky creates the perfect setting for a romantic excursion by night.
+Indeed, Tenerife boasts very low light pollution (especially near Mount Teide!) and thus the star-sprinkled sky creates the perfect setting for a romantic excursion by night.

 Some include dinner and champagne, while others offer a romantic cable car ride at sunset.
 Mount Teide by night is definitely a very romantic activity.

 Here is the selection of my favorite romantic Teide excursions:

-- Teide by Night Experience with Dinner and Stargazing
+- Teide Night Experience with Dinner and Stargazing

 Mount Teide by Night Excursions

-Visit Mount Teide National Park during the daytime and visiting the Teide Natural Park at night are 2 completely different worlds.
+Visit Teide National Park during daytime and visiting Teide Natural Park at night are 2 completely different worlds.

-One of my favorite ways to spend my time after work was driving with my work colleagues to the Teide Natural Park and lay down on a blanket to observe the stars.
+One of my favorite ways to spend my time after work was driving with my work colleagues to Teide Natural Park and lay down on a blanket to observe the stars.
 Unforgettable memories!

 Depending on your interest in astronomy, you can visit the National Observatory and learn more about the stellar constellations in Tenerife’s sky.

 Did you know that the Teide Observatory is the world’s largest solar observatory?

-These excursions include a visit of Mount Teide Observatory:
+These excursions include a visit of Teide Observatory:

 - Mount Teide Romantic Sunset Stargazing

 - Tenerife: Stargazing at Mt.
 Teide

 Make sure to take (several) warm layers to your Mount Teide trips.
-The surroundings of volcano Teide get very cold at nightfall, even during summer months!
+The surroundings of Mount Teide get very cold at nightfall, even during summer months!